ChenZhongPu/java-ee-swufe/final_project/README.md

 - There is an `Admin` user, and he/she is able to add new books, and delete books.
 - Users can view books.
 - People can sign-up and login-in.
 - Users who have logged in can give ratings to books.
+- Users can search books.
 - The index page can display books which are recently added/published, and top-rated.
 - The UI language should be English.